 All legally established nonconformities as of the date of this ordinance may continue, but will be managed according to Minnesota Statutes Section 462.357 Subd.
 1e and its successor statutes, and Article I, Section 1.28 of the Oronoco Township Zoning Ordinance.

+A lot that existed prior to (date approved), and that was held in separate ownership from adjoining lots on that date but that does not meet the minimum standards defined in this section may be used for any principal use permitted in the zoning district in which the lot is located, provided that for any use which is to be served by an individual well and/or septic system, the non-conforming lot shall be of a size and design to meet the minimum requirements of the Board of Health regulations for such wells and septic systems.

 Section 9.10 BUILDING SETBACK

 Building setbacks to follow Olmsted County’s Shoreland Ordinance standards.
 However, in no case shall the primary building setback be less than 100 feet for all parcels within the River Corridor Overlay Zone.